Skip to content

 Add --no-pager to prevent the output from paging (e.g., systemctl status nginx --no-pager).

-Using nginx as an example – applicable to any service: sshd, postgresql, clamav-daemon, docker, etc.
+We’ll use nginx as an example, but the commands apply to any service: sshd, postgresql, clamav-daemon, docker, etc.

-Check status sudo systemctl status nginx Shows whether it’s running, PID, recent logs, errors
+Check status sudo systemctl status nginx Shows whether it’s running, its PID, recent logs, and errors

-Start sudo systemctl start nginx Starts only until the next reboot
+Start sudo systemctl start nginx Starts the service until the next reboot

 Stop sudo systemctl stop nginx